MicrosoftDocs/cloud-adoption-framework/docs/migrate/migration-considerations/prerequisites/technical-complexity.md

 <!-- cSpell:ignore ITSM TOGAF -->

-# Prepare for technical complexity: agile change management
+# Prepare for technical complexity: Agile change management

 When an entire datacenter can be deprovisioned and re-created with a single line of code, traditional processes struggle to keep up.
-The guidance throughout the Cloud Adoption Framework is built on practices like IT service management (ITSM), The Open Group Architecture Framework (TOGAF), and others.
+The guidance throughout the Cloud Adoption Framework is built on practices like IT service management (ITSM), the open group architecture framework (TOGAF), and others.
 However, to ensure agility and responsiveness to business change, this framework molds those practices to fit agile methodologies and DevOps approaches.

-When shifting to an agile model where flexibility and iteration are emphasized, technical complexity and change management are handled differently than they are in a traditional waterfall model focusing on a linear series of migration steps.
+When shifting to an agile model where flexibility and iteration are emphasized, technical complexity and change management are handled differently than they're in a traditional waterfall model focusing on a linear series of migration steps.
 This article outlines a high-level approach to change management in an agile-based migration effort.
 At the end of this article, you should have a general understanding of the levels of change management and documentation involved in an incremental migration approach.
 Additional training and decisions are required to select and implement agile practices based on that understanding.
 The intention of this article is to prepare cloud architects for a facilitated conversation with project management to explain the general concept of change management in this approach.

 ## Address technical complexity

 When changing any technical system, complexity and interdependency inject risk into project plans.
 Cloud migrations are no exception.
 When moving thousands&mdash;or tens of thousands&mdash;of assets to the cloud, these risks are amplified.
 Detecting and mapping all dependencies across a large digital estate could take years.
 Few businesses can tolerate such a long analysis cycle.
-To balance the need for architectural analysis and business acceleration, the Cloud Adoption Framework focuses on an INVEST model for product backlog management.
+To balance the need for architectural analysis and business acceleration, the Cloud Adoption Framework focuses on an invest model for product backlog management.
 The following sections summarize this type of model.

-## INVEST in workloads
+## Invest in workloads

 The term _workload_ appears throughout the Cloud Adoption Framework.
 A workload is a unit of application functionality that can be migrated to the cloud.
 It could be a single application, a layer of an application, or a collection of an application.
 The definition is flexible and may change at various phrases of migration.
 The Cloud Adoption Framework uses the term _invest_ to define a workload.

-INVEST is a common acronym in many agile methodologies for writing user stories or product backlog items, both of which are units of output in agile project management tools.
+Invest is a common acronym in many agile methodologies for writing user stories or product backlog items, both of which are units of output in agile project management tools.
 The measurable unit of output in a migration is a migrated workload.
-The Cloud Adoption Framework modifies the INVEST acronym a bit to create a construct for defining workloads:
+The Cloud Adoption Framework modifies the invest acronym a bit to create a construct for defining workloads:

 - **Independent:** A workload should not have any inaccessible dependencies.
 For a workload to be considered migrated, all dependencies should be accessible and included in the migration effort.
 - **Negotiable:** As additional discovery is performed, the definition of a workload changes.
 The architects planning the migration could negotiate factors regarding dependencies.
 Examples of negotiation points could include prerelease of features, making features accessible over a hybrid network, or packaging all dependencies in a single release.